Everyone who invests had to start somewhere.

 Objective: To buy and hold dividend-paying stocks in my retirement fund.

 Over the last couple of months, I’ve held off making any long-term buys for my retirement portfolio as I wanted to wait until after the US election.
 Now that it’s over, I can see how the markets, sectors, and stocks from both Canada and the US reacted.
-For the last week, JP and I had been watching stocks and making decisions on what to hold for the long haul.
+For the last week, I have been watching stocks and making decisions on what to hold for the long haul.
 If there’s one thing they all have in common, they all pay a dividend.

 The Dividend Income Strategy